 Follow him on Twitter @zahirj.

-Stephanie Kuo has been a public radio journalist based in Brooklyn, New York.
+Stephanie Kuo is an award-winning public radio journalist based in Brooklyn, New York.
 She currently works at PRX, helping make podcasts and build development capacity at public radio stations across the country.
-She was a producer and reporter at KERA in Dallas, Texas, where she covers the intersection of race, poverty and economic development.
-She also manages the logistics and content analytics of the Texas Station Collaborative, which is a news collaboration between the four largest public radio stations in the state.
-Before KERA, Stephanie worked as an editor and reporter at WFUV News in the Bronx, covering homelessness and under-served communities.
+She was a producer and reporter at KERA, the NPR affiliate in North Texas, where she covers the intersection of race, poverty and economic development.
+Before KERA, Stephanie worked as an editor and reporter at WFUV News in the Bronx, telling stories from inside under-served communities.
 Her audio reporting and production have aired on national and regional programs, including NPR, WBUR’s Here & Now, Radiolab and the Texas Standard.
 She was also a food writer for Dallas-area media outlets, mostly begging people to stop eating “Asian Fusion.”

-Stephanie received a bachelor’s degree in journalism from the University of Texas at Austin and a master’s degree from Columbia University’s Graduate School of Journalism, where she specialized in radio broadcast and poverty reporting.
+Stephanie received a bachelor’s degree in journalism from the University of Texas at Austin and a master’s degree from Columbia University’s Graduate School of Journalism.

 Find her on Twitter @stephanieskuo.